-The School of Social Science, Policy & Evaluation conducts holistic, interdisciplinary research in the social sciences, politics, and economics to address meaningful, real-world issues and improve the quality of human life.
+The School of Social Science, Policy & Evaluation conducts holistic and interdisciplinary research in the social sciences, politics, and economics.
+It is a place to address meaningful, real-world issues while improving the quality of human life.

-Researchers in our Division of Behavioral & Organizational Science apply behavioral and social science research and evaluation methods to the understanding and amelioration of social problems and to the formulation of public policy.
-In the Division of Politics & Economics, researchers examine politics, policy, economics, and international studies through the interdisciplinary lenses of fields like neuroscience and psychology in order to better understand human decision making and help shape policy accordingly.
+Researchers in our Division of Behavioral & Organizational Sciences apply behavioral and social science research and evaluation methods to the understanding and amelioration of social problems, in addition to the formulation of public policy.
+In the Division of Politics & Economics, researchers examine politics, policy, economics, and international studies through the interdisciplinary lenses of fields such as neuroscience and psychology in order to better understand human decision making and help shape policy accordingly.

 Research Centers and Affiliates